saadbinmahbub/commission-task/README.md

 ###`config.php`
 The `config.php` class contains various configurations of the application
 eg: base currency can be changed from here.
+Imrovement: the configurations can be pulled from a `.env` file for security
 ### Clients
 The system has 2 types of Clients `BusinessClient` and `PrivateClient`, both classes inherit from the `Client` class.